-City of Port Moody Report/Recommendation to Council Date:November 9, 2020Submitted by:Engineering and Operations Department - Operations DivisionSubject:2020-2021 Winter Road Maintenance Plan Purpose To present the Winter Road Maintenance Plan for 2020-2021 and provide an update on winter road maintenance priorities.
-Recommended Resolution(s) THAT the Winter Road Maintenance Plan for 2020-2021 be endorsed as outlined in the 2020-2021 Winter Road Maintenance Plan report dated November 9, 2020 from the Engineering and Operations Department - Operations Division.
+City of Port Moody Report/Recommendation to Council Date: December 20, 2021 Submitted by: Engineering and Operations Department - Operations Division Subject: 2022 Winter Road Maintenance Plan Purpose To present the 2022 Winter Road Maintenance Plan and provide an update on winter road maintenance priorities.
+Recommended Resolution(s) THAT the 2022 Winter Road Maintenance Plan be endorsed as outlined in the report dated December 20, 2021 from the Engineering and Operations Department - Operations Division regarding 2022 Winter Road Maintenance Plan.
 Background Staff prepare an annual summary of winter road maintenance priorities and levels of service.
 This practice has been in place since 2017, when a revised winter road maintenance strategy was introduced.
-Discussion 2020-2021 Winter Road Maintenance Priorities A review of the classification system and priorities for winter road maintenance was recommended in the 2016-2017 Winter Road Maintenance Review and Service Improvement Strategy.
+Discussion 2022 Winter Road Maintenance Priorities A review of the classification system and priorities for winter road maintenance was recommended in the 2016-2017 Winter Road Maintenance Review and Service Improvement Strategy.
 As a result, the Draft Winter Road Maintenance Priority Updates Report to Council was submitted on November 14, 2017, which outlined the City's approach to prioritizing winter road maintenance.
 Since then, these priorities have been implemented successfully, with operational adjustments to optimize service made on an ongoing basis.
 These priority classifications are generally applicable to most road maintenance activities such as vegetation control, street sweeping, asphalt repair, and other common tasks.
 In addition to these general guidelines, the City also follows the practice of prioritizing response to critical safety issues that threaten life, property, or the environment.
 Winter road maintenance priorities are to be considered general guidelines, and may vary according to weather conditions, operational requirements, or other unforeseen factors.
 Separate winter road and pedestrian priority maps are included as Attachment 1 and Attachment 2.
 Roads Priorities The road priority classification system provides a defined framework for maintenance of City roads.
-In the case of winter road maintenance, these priorities apply to brining or salting in advance of snow, as well as the response to snow and ice events such as storms.
+In the case of winter road maintenance, these priorities apply to brining or salting in advance of snow, as well as the response to snow and ice events.
 Priority 1 These are major arterial routes that form transportation connections facilitating movement across the City and connect with regional transportation corridors.
 Priority 1 routes must be clear of snow and ice to allow for emergency vehicles and buses to move across the City efficiently.
 These routes are maintained at all times, including during times outside of normal business hours.
-Priority 2 Priority 2 roads are collector and local connector routes that connect to multiple Priority 3 routes, and are typically more than 200 metres in length.
-Access routes to key City infrastructure such as water reservoirs, water pump stations, and sewer lift stations are also included in this classification, as well as routes that provide access to neighbourhood local roads.
+Priority 2 Priority 2 roads are collector and local connector routes that connect to multiple Priority 3 routes and are typically more than 200 metres in length.
+Access routes to critical City infrastructure such as water reservoirs, water pump stations, and sewer lift stations are also included in this classification, as well as routes that provide access to neighbourhood local roads.
 All bus routes not included in the Priority 1 classification are included in Priority 2.
 These routes are to be maintained at all times when feasible, including during times outside of normal business hours.
-Priority 3 All other local roads are considered to be Priority 3, along with fire lanes that are typically less than 200 metres in length, and connect directly to Priority 2 routes.
-These routes are typically not serviced outside of normal weekday business hours, unless special circumstances or weather conditions require.
-Pedestrian Areas Priorities Pedestrian areas maintained by the City include the following infrastructure: - sidewalks fronting on City property; - infrastructure such as pedestrian overpasses and pedestrian walkways on bridges; - bus stops; - crosswalks, medians, and letdowns at intersections; and, - multi-use pathways for cycling and walking.
+Priority 3 All other neighbourhood local roads and fire lanes are considered to be Priority 3.
+These are typically less than 200 metres in length and connect directly to Priority 2 routes.
+These routes are not serviced outside of normal weekday business hours, unless special circumstances or weather conditions require.
+Pedestrian Areas Priorities Pedestrian areas maintained by the City include the following: - sidewalks fronting on City property; - infrastructure such as pedestrian overpasses and pedestrian walkways on bridges; - bus stops; - · crosswalks, medians, and letdowns at intersections; and - multi-use pathways for cycling and walking.